 The Albert City-Truesdale CSD works cooperatively and collaboratively to teach, model, and practice academic and behavioral expectations.
 At AC-T School, students, staff, parents, and community members are committed to providing a learning environment where everyone: has opportunities for success, has a positive attitude, engages in meaningful lifelong learning opportunities, and is a responsible, respectful member of all communities.

 AC-T Beliefs Statement:

-Our school community includes all staff, students, parents and members of the community.
+Our school community includes all staff, students, parents, and community members.
 We maintain that a positive attitude is essential.
 We provide an environment where all people can feel safe.
 We teach academics as well as social and behavioral expectations.
 We utilize collaborative relationships to provide a process for accomplishing goals.
 We promote involvement in lifelong learning opportunities.
-We encourage staff to continue to learn; and we realize our school must continue to improve.
+We encourage staff to continue to learn, and we realize our school must continue to improve.

 Equal Opportunity Policy

 The policy of the Albert City – Truesdale Community School District is to ensure that students and employees shall be treated equitably in educational programs, activities, and employment regardless of their race, creed, color, sex, sexual orientation, marital status, gender identity, national origin, religion, age, SES, or disability.
 There is a grievance procedure for processing complaints of discrimination.
 If you have questions or a grievance related to this policy please contact Ashley, Affirmative Action/Equity Coordinator, Albert City-Truesdale Community School District, 300 Orchard Street, Albert City, Iowa 50510.
 (712) 843 – 5416 firstname.lastname@example.org